 Rhode Island is the eighth state to offer legalized sports betting.

-Land-based sports betting in R.I. first became a possibility after S2045 was signed into law in June of 2018.
-Mobile sportsbooks in Rhode Island were legalized the following year in March of 2019 after SB37 was signed into law.
+Land-based sports betting in R.I. first became a possibility after a betting bill was signed into law in June of 2018.
+Mobile sportsbooks in Rhode Island were legalized the following year in March of 2019.

 A lawsuit was filed against the state on the premise that Rhode Island legalized sports betting without a voter referendum which violates the state constitution.

 The case was brought about in 2019 and was originally dismissed due to the plaintiff not being personally harmed by legal sports betting in Rhode Island.

 However, that case has been reopened on the grounds that the plaintiff lost money betting on the New England Patriots.
 The loss was significant enough to merit a lawsuit.

 Sports betting operations in Rhode Island will remain active while the case is being worked out.
 This means retail sportsbooks and the state’s online sportsbook are still taking in sports bets until further notice.